How to Apply

-The determination of dependent or independent student status is important because it is the basis for whether the student has to submit his/her own documentation for residency (as an independent) or his/her parent’s or guardian’s documentation of residency (as a dependent).
+The determination of dependent or independent student status is important because it is the basis for whether the student has to submit their own documentation for residency (as an independent) or their parent’s or guardian’s documentation of residency (as a dependent).
 Evidence that the student meets one of the following criteria will be requested by the higher education institution.

 A student who meets any one of the following criteria may be classified as an independent student for the determination of residency for tuition purposes:

 - The student is 24 years of age prior to the start of the term for which residency is sought.